-The first step in Soft Systems Methodology ( SSM ) is to formulate the Root Definition of the System you are studying, analysing, designing, evaluating or even quality assuring [inspecting].
+The first step in Soft Systems Methodology ( SSM ) is to formulate the Root Definition of the System you are studying, analysing or designing.

 A Root Definition is a structured description of a system.
 It is a clear statement of activities which take place (or might take place) in the organisation being studied.

 A properly structured root definition comprises three elements [what, how, why] and is of the form: A System to do X, by (means of) Y, in order to achieve Z.

 X – What the System does

 The \'what\' is the immediate aim of the system,

 The \'how\' is the means of achieving that aim,